 Hemp oil that is extract from the whole plant is rich in terpenes and cannabinoids such as CBD.
 The benefits of CBD are plenty as discussed throughout the web pages of Cordial Organics.
 As we have written in our prior post, How to Read CBD Product Labels, be sure any CBD products you purchase have clear labeling that is easy to read and communicates the what, how much, and where of the product.
 Do not hesitate to write us if you have any questions or concerns.

 Hemp, you have come a long way since deemed a criminal crop.
-Follow us on Instagram to celebrate Hemp History Week June 4-10, 2018.
+Follow us on Instagram to celebrate Hemp History Week in early June annually.